retroriff/supercollider-px/README.md

 - `shuffle`: Generates new random seeds
 - `stop`: Stops the Pdef
 - `synthDef`: Browse global synthDefs.
 If a synthDef name is provided, it returns its arguments
+- `tempo`: Set a new tempo
-- `trace`: print out the results of the streams
+- `trace`: Print out the results of the streams
 - `wah`: Adds delay FX to all patterns

 ### Buf loopers